 ● Cataracts, nearsightedness, or farsightedness.
 Glasses or surgery can correct these issues.

 ● Hearing problems.
-It’s important to have your child’s hearing checked regularly, especially when he or she is very young.
+It’s important to have your child’s hearing checked regularly, in case they require therapy or hearing aids at an early age (click here if you need help deciding on an appropriate aid).
 This helps to prevent hearing problems from interfering with language development.

 What Prenatal Screening Can Tell You

 Mothers of advanced maternal age (age 35 or older) are more likely to give birth to a baby with Down syndrome than a younger mother.
 Expectant mothers aged 35 and up may be interested in prenatal screening, which provides information on the baby’s likelihood of being born with a chromosomal abnormality.

 The screening is provided through your doctor’s office, and offers a way to be more prepared for the arrival of your baby.
 Non-invasive prenatal genetic testing, such as the tests offered by Sequenom Laboratories, pose no risk to the fetus or mother and offer a quick turnaround time (your provider will receive the results within 5 days of the sample’s receipt at the lab).
 The test can be performed as early as week 10 in your pregnancy.